 - Barney, Kevin L. “Reflections on the Documentary Hypothesis.”
 Dialogue: A Journal of Mormon Thought 33, no. 1 (2000): 57-99.
 A balanced look at the spectrum of LDS responses, what’s “at stake” for LDS, and some arguments pro and con from an LDS perspective.

-- David Bokovoy’s LDS intro to this topic should be available soon from Kofford Press.
+- David Bokovoy’s LDS intro to this topic.

 - Zondervan Illustrated Bible Background Commentary- As the title indicates, this commentary focuses on the historical and cultural background of the Bible.
-It’s multi-volume and does a pretty good job.
+It’s multi-volume and does a good but uneven job.

 - Oxford Companion to the Bible- This is a one-volume dictionary/encyclopedia of the Bible, which covers historical/interpretive topics as well as biblical people, places, and things.